dherkova/GTE-Challenge/MATLAB/README.md

 1. Load the script `challengeGeneration.m`.
 This script creates the files that will be used by the challenge participants based on the NEST and network files provided by Olav.
+2. Load the script `challengeVisualization.m`.
+This script loads fluorescence and network data and uses the available plotting scripts to visualize the dynamics.
-2. Load the script `challengeExample.m`.
+3. Load the script `challengeExample.m`.
 This script is an example of a Challenge submission, it uses only the files generated in the previous script and produces a matrix with scores as output.
-3. Load the script `challengeValidation.m`.
+4. Load the script `challengeValidation.m`.
 This script compares the scoring matrix with the true topology through the ROC curve.
 The AUC and the TPR at 10% are the main observables to be checke in the challenge.
 (AUC = 1 perfect reconstruction, 0.5 completely random).